feileo/helo/README.rst

         :alt: GitHub

-**Trod** is a simple asynchronous Python ORM,
+**Trod** is a simple asynchronous(asyncio) Python ORM.
-now it only supports MySQL and uses aiomysql_ as the access 'driver' for the database.
+Now it supports only MySQL and uses aiomysql_ as the access 'driver' for the database.

-* Strictly, trod is not an ORM, it just working in an ORM-like mode.
-  The objects in trod is completely isolated from the data in the database.
-  It is only a Python object in memory, changing it does not affect the database.
-  You must explicitly execute the commit request to the database.

-* Trod uses model and object APIs to compose SQL statements and submit them to the database when executed.
-When loaded, the data is retrieved from the database and then packaged into objects.
-  Of course, you can also choose other data loading methods
+* Requires: Python 3.7+

 Installation